 In the last few weeks of Hackbright, I began to seriously consider what I wanted to do with my new skills.
 I wasn’t quite sure if I wanted to be a developer, or if something else seemed to suit me better.
 When I thought about my long-standing interest in entrepreneurship, and when I remembered how much I had enjoyed developing basic websites at CCSF, I began to consider a career in Product Management.
 I loved that PM work was so interdisciplinary, and I was drawn to the fact that the job’s responsibilities varied from company to company.
 The more that I researched Product Management, the more it seemed to be the best fit for me at the time.
 So, right after I graduated from Hackbright, I began to apply for PM positions.

 Following Hackbright, I worked in Product Management roles in San Francisco and New York.
 In both cases, I worked for companies that focused on education (one company created management software for schools, and the other created assessment software for young learners in schools).
 My background in education helped me break into the field, but my time at Hackbright was a crucial part of that career change too.

-What is your advice to women who are considering a career change (to tech)?
+What is your advice to women, men, and those who are gender-diverse, who are considering a career change (to tech)?

 Think of how you can connect your past passions or skills to your career change.
 Right now, we’re living in a time of immense hype and excitement around the field of technology, but in the process, we may often downplay or minimize the years of experience that we had in different fields.
 Just because you previously worked in a field that isn’t as valued in our culture, or in a field that doesn’t pay as much, or have as many benefits or special perks, doesn’t mean that you’re coming in as a blank slate.